(Last Updated on : 20/08/2013)

-Indian history speaks of numerous kings and rulers who ruled India for centuries.
+Palaces of India are innumerable, scattered throughout the length and breadth of the country and belonging to numerous kings and rulers who ruled India for many centuries.
 The royal residences of these kings, the palaces are excellent works of architecture, which speak of the creative abilities, and artistic sensibilities of these rulers.
 These palaces are the assets of India and enhance the tourist quotient of the state where they are located.
 Some of these palaces have now been converted in to luxurious hotels and also open for public viewing.
 The palaces are maintained by the government as they bear ample testimony to the rich cultural Indian heritage.

 Hill Fort Palace